Legal Help Getting a Guardianship for Someone You Care About

 When your family must make the difficult decision to pursue guardianship, working with the right law firm can make an otherwise challenging process easier.
 At the Law Office of L. Taylor McPherson, in Fort Worth, Texas, we can help you and your family.
 We’ll guide you through the process to explain your options, achieve your goals and make sure all of the legal requirements are met.

 Types of Guardianships in Texas

-Guardianships are established by court order, and the process begins when a family member or “interested party” files an Application for Petition of Permanent Guardian.
-The Petition is generally filed in the county where the proposed ward resides, and must be accompanied by medical documentation detailing the proposed ward’s condition.
-If the proposed ward is suffering from possible mental incapacity due to birth injury, mental illness, or substance abuse, documentation from a psychologist or psychiatrist will be required as well.
+Guardianships are established by court order.
+The process begins when, with a lawyer’s help, a family member or another “interested party” files an Application for Petition of Permanent Guardian.
+Usually, your lawyer will file the petition in the county where the ward lives.
+Your lawyer will also give the court medical documents that show the court why the proposed ward needs a guardianship.
+If the proposed ward is suffering from possible mental incapacity due to birth injury, mental illness or substance abuse, your lawyer will submit documentation from a psychologist or psychiatrist, too.

-As a final step, the court will hold a guardianship hearing wherein a non-adverse party may object to the appointment.
+As a final step, the court will hold a guardianship hearing.
+At the hearing, others will have a chance to object to the appointment of a guardian.
 In the end, the court will grant a guardianship if it finds:

-- It is in the proposed ward’s best interests to appoint a guardian, and;
+- A guardian is in the person’s best interests

-- Appointing a guardian would best protect the proposed ward’s person and/or property.
+- Appointing a guardian would best protect the person’s health and property

 Get Guardianship Help.
 Contact Guardianship Lawyer L. Taylor McPherson.

 If you’re thinking about guardianship and aren’t sure how to get started, reaching out to a lawyer is a good first step.
 Contact Tarrant County’s L. Taylor McPherson.
 To schedule a consultation, call 817-668-0506 or contact us online.